mephisto83/torch-graph/README.md

 After pasting your code:

-1. **Initiate the Process:** Click on the "Generate Config" button or a similarly labeled action to start the configuration generation process.
+1. **Initiate the Process:** Click on the "Submit" button or a similarly labeled action to start the configuration generation process.
 2. **Wait for Processing:** The AI will analyze your module code, identify key components, and generate a corresponding configuration.

 **Progress Indicator:**